LumosO11y/ObservabilityOnboarding/learning/observability/part2.md

 #### In your presentation you should answer the following questions:

 1. What are signals?
 2. What is a span?
-What does it consist of?
+What does it consist of.
+    * Read about the context field.
+Why does it consist of ?
+Why does it contain those specific fields ?
+    * Read about span events ?
+Why are they needed ?
+How do they differ from regular logs ?
 3. How are traces stored in most Observability backends?
 4. What is a log?
 What does it consist of?
 5. How are logs usually stored? (especially in our unit)